 You can set a maximum retention period of 3,155,760,000 seconds (100 years).

-For gsutil, when specifying a retention period, you use a
+For gsutil, when specifying a retention period, you specify an integer and a

 For example, you can use